hpaulkeeler/DetPoisson_MATLAB/README.md

 A determinantally-thinned (Poisson) point process is essentially a discrete determinantal point process whose underlying state space is a single realization of a (Poisson) point process defined on some (bounded) continuous space.

-Run the file DemoDetPoisson.m for a demonstration of a simulating a determinantally-thinned Poisson point process.
-I also what wrote this code in R.
+Run the file DemoDetPoisson.m for a demonstration of simulating a determinantally-thinned Poisson point process.
+I also what wrote this code in R, which has a very similar structure; see  https://github.com/hpaulkeeler/DetPoisson_R

 Most of the remaining MATLAB files were used to obtain the results in the paper by Blaszczyszyn and Keeler[1].
 In particular, they create and fit determinantally-thinned Poisson point process to dependently-thinned Poisson point processes such as Matern hard-core point processes; for details see[1].
 The fitting (or supervised learning) method is based on that of Kulesza and Taskar[2].